Student Loans and Social Mobility

 Abstract

-Students from poor families invest much less in college education than rich families.
+Students from low-income families invest much less in college education than high-income families.
 To assess the role of finance and subsidy schemes, I estimate a model of college choice with financing frictions.
 I find that the college education gap is mainly due to heterogeneity in preparedness for college; frictionless access to student loans would substantially increase consumption during college but would only marginally affect the investment gap in college education.
-Making public colleges tuition-free would mitigate financing constraints, but overall it would entail more than $15B deadweight loss per year and would disproportionately benefit wealthier students.
-Expanding federal Pell grants, in contrast, would benefit lower-income students at a much lower cost.
+I show that making public colleges tuition-free would mitigate financing constraints, but overall it would entail $11 billion deadweight loss per year and would disproportionately benefit wealthier students.

 Keywords: Education Finance, Human Capital, Intergenerational Mobility, Student Loans, Financial Aid, Financing Frictions, Household Finance